biowdl/RNA-seq/inputs.md

 > DISCLAIMER: Some inputs may have been missed in this list.

+Type is indicated according to the WDL data types: `File` should be indicators of file location (a string in JSON).
+Types ending in `?` indicate the input is optional, types ending in `+` indicate they require at least one element.

 ## Precommands
 Many tasks have a `preCommand` input available.
 This is an input which can be used to execute some bash code before a tool is run.
 This could be used to,